ottowayi/pycomm3/CONTRIBUTING.md

 It can be tough to decide whether functionality should be added to the library or shown as an example.
 New features should apply to generally to almost all devices for a driver or implement new functionality that cannot be done externally.
+If submitting an example, please include name/username/email/etc in a comment/docstring if you wish to be credited.

 Here are a couple examples of changes and why they were added either as a feature or example: